max-oppermann/Public_repository/cognitive-metrics/README-g.md

 # SAT, AGCT, GRE
 [Link](https://cognitivemetrics.co/)
 The 1980 SAT, the Army General Classification Test, and the old GRE have a very high *g*-loading.
 They are considered the gold standard of free tests since they can be normed against an enormous population of test takers.

+*You may have gotten here by clicking a link on my CV*: Following the link above leads to a website of cognitive testing enthusiasts who have automated (made digital) some of the classic American standardized tests.
+They are a little more condensed than the originals – the subtests take an hour each – but can draw from a large bank of questions and have norms available from their histories of test takers.
+You can convince yourself of their legitimacy by looking inside the tests.
+The SAT in this form has since been replaced I think, but the questions were drawn from before the 1994 recentering; clearly the GRE test is drawn from before 2011 since the scores go up to 800.
 ![SAT, AGCT, GRE](SAT-AGCT-GRE.png)

 # CAIT